-- Planes Gatwick and Heathrow are the county’s international gateways, but Bournemouth and Southampton are better placed if you’re hitting the coast or the New Forest.
+PlanesLondon’s Gatwick and Heathrow airports are both within a two-hour drive of the county, but the domestic airports in Bournemouth and Southampton are better placed if you’re hitting the coast or the New Forest.

-- Trains Hampshire is well networked, railway-wise, with major train lines (Southern and South West) linking major cities such as Portsmouth, Southampton and Winchester with London Waterloo.
+TrainsSouthern and South Western Railway lines link Portsmouth, Southampton and Winchester with London Waterloo, and CrossCountry Rail run services from Southampton to Manchester and Newcastle.
 Short distances from town to town mean touring Hampshire by train is an easy and eco-friendly option.

 AutomobilesThe M3 snakes from south-west London to Southampton via Basingstoke and Winchester.
 Once you arrive, Hampshire’s tree-lined lanes and forest roads make for rural-road-trip perfection.